-IFLA’s Section on Parliamentary Library and Research Services therefore surveyed its members to find out more about how they have continued to fulfil their missions during the Pandemic.
+IFLA’s Section on Library and Research Services for Parliaments therefore surveyed its members to find out more about how they have continued to fulfil their missions during the Pandemic.

 On the basis of responses received, it is clear that libraries have been able to show resourcefulness and resilience.
 Many had already been investing in digital services and more flexible forms of working over a period of years, making remote service and the shift to home-working easier to manage.
 Parliamentary research, and many aspects of information service, can be quite feasible from home.

 Nonetheless, there have still been challenges.
 Work on hard copy – whether processing new material or accessing hard copy for information – has been difficult or impossible.
 Inter-Library lending ceased.
 In-person services – like client training – became impossible overnight.
 Home-working went well for some, but others faced slow internet speeds, under-equipped home offices and unexpected domestic duties.
 Managers had their own challenges responding to novel requirements from staff, erratic working hours and dispersed teams.

 Parliamentary library and research services have responded to these challenges, creating or expanding digital consultation services, putting training or other material online, and, in one case, switching from paper briefings to regularly updated blogs.
 Services that are still largely paper-based found work-rounds, like home delivery of books and scanning periodical title pages to distribute to clients.